Breakdown of the static dielectric screening approximation of Coulomb interactions in atomically thin semiconductors: Abstract

 \section{Abstract}

-Coulomb interactions in atomically thin materials are uniquely sensitive to variations in the dielectric screening of the environment, which can be used to control quasiparticles and exotic quantum many-body phases.
+Coulomb interactions in atomically thin materials are uniquely sensitive to variations in the dielectric screening of the environment, which can be used to control exotic quantum many-body phases and engineer exciton potential landscapes.
 A static approximation of the dielectric response, where increased dielectric screening is predicted to cause an energy redshift of the exciton resonance, has been until now sufficient.
-Here, we use charge-tunable exciton resonances to study screening effects in transition metal dichalcogenide monolayers embedded in materials with dielectric constants ranging from $4$ to more than $1000$.
-In contrast to expectations, we observe a blueshift of the exciton resonance exceeding $30$ meV for larger dielectric constant environments.
-By employing a dynamical screening model, we find that while the exciton binding energy remains mostly controlled by the static dielectric response, the exciton self-energy is dominated by the high-frequency response.
-Dielectrics with markedly different static and high-frequency screening enable the selective addressing of distinct many-body effects in layered materials and their heterostructures, expanding the tunability range and offering new routes to detect and control correlated quantum many-body states and to design optoelectronic and quantum devices.
+Here, we use charge-tunable exciton resonances to study screening effects in transition metal dichalcogenide monolayers embedded in materials with dielectric constants ranging from $4$ to more than $1000$, a range two orders of magnitude larger than previous studies.
+In contrast to the redshift predicted by static models employed until now, we observe a blueshift of the exciton resonance exceeding $30$ meV for larger dielectric constant environments.
+By introducing a dynamical screening model based on a new solution to the Bethe-Salpeter equation, we find that while the exciton binding energy remains mostly controlled by the static dielectric response, the exciton self-energy is dominated by the high-frequency one.
+Our results supplant the understanding of screening in layered materials and their heterostructures, introduce a knob to tune selected many-body effects, and open new routes to detect and control correlated quantum many-body states and to design optoelectronic and quantum devices.